F3NN3X/InfoPanel.Spotify/README.md

 ## Installation

 1. **Build**: Compile `InfoPanel.Spotify.csproj` to generate `InfoPanel.Spotify.dll`.
-2. **Install**: Place the compiled `.dll`'s in InfoPanel’s plugin directory in a folder called InfoPanel.Spotify.
-This directory is typically found in the InfoPanel application's data directory.
+2. **Install**: Download latest release and import the archive on the InfoPanel plugins page using "Import Plugin Archive".
 3. **Configure**: On first run, the plugin creates `InfoPanel.Spotify.dll.ini`.
 You **must** replace `<your-spotify-api-key>` with your Spotify API client ID and configure the Redirect URI (see below).
 4. **Authenticate**: After configuring your API key and redirect URI, run InfoPanel.
 Follow the browser prompt to authorize the plugin with Spotify.
 This process will generate a refresh token that will be saved in your `.ini` file.
 If the refresh token has expired, the Spotify auth will reopen in you browser.
 Do not edit this token manually.